vyomasystems-lab/challenges-RAbh-inav/level1_design1/MUX.md

 ![level 1 mux error 2](https://user-images.githubusercontent.com/89691159/181104273-cd5c202c-8bd3-48ff-981e-d06d3ff0c537.JPG)

- There must be a case for the input inp30 also which is missing in the case statement .
+ There must be a case for the input inp30 also which is missing in the case statement causing a design bug

 ## DESIGN FIX